andrewrlee/knomon/README.md

   `./run-test.sh -b`

+The self contained executable can then be found in: `./target/jnomon`

 Any command line program can be piped through the executable.
 For instance, from the root project dir:

   `mvn clean install | ./target/jnomon -m 200 -h 500`